pau1tuck/pau1tuck/README.md

 #### 🄵🅄🄻🄻 🅂🅃🄰🄲🄺 🄳🄴🅅🄴🄻🄾🄿🄴🅁

 🚀 I'm a freelance developer from the UK, specializing in Node.js, SQL, GraphQL and React/React Native with TypeScript.
-I also work with Python Django, MongoDB and Arch Linux.
+I also work with Python Django, MongoDB, Arch Linux and C/C++.

 I'm experienced with the following frameworks, languages and tools: